+- Growth

+- Standardization

+- Transparency

-- Growth - Standardization - Transparency Given the evident success of green bond issues, some of the immediate growth may come simply from attaching a green label to existing activities that already meet green standards.
+Given the evident success of green bond issues, some of the immediate growth may come simply from attaching a green label to existing activities that already meet green standards.

+52 IFC website (1999)

+53 IFC (undated)

+54 Preclaw and Bakshi (2015)

+55 ibid

+56 ibid

+57 Kidney email (2016)

 New issue clean water bonds in the United States alone, for instance, are approximately \$15 billion per year.
 On their own, they would represent a roughly 35% increase in the 2015 green bond volume.
 This is significant in terms of supporting the green bond market, but does not represent any additional environmentally beneficial activity.

 Much greater and more meaningful growth is likely to come from meeting the investment needs associated with GHG reductions.
-Moody's states that meeting the emissions targets of the December 2015 Paris Agreement "will require an unprecedented allocation of capital, measured in trillions of dollars a year."58 Moody's further notes, "Green bonds have gained attention for their potential role in mobilizing capital toward environmental solutions."59 China, in particular, is poised to become a major presence in the green bond market "due to central bank policy support and incentives announced for financial institutions issuers in the form of collateral eligibility, relending and interest subsidies -- terms which are generally 56 ibid 57 email response to inquiry, 5/24/16 58 Moody's Investor Service; Green Bonds Assessment; March 30, 2016 59 ibid not available in other countries."60 Indeed, in the first quarter of 2016, Chinese entities issued the largest volume of green bonds.61 It is too early to know if this is a trend.
+Moody's states that meeting the emissions targets of the December 2015 Paris Agreement "will require an unprecedented allocation of capital, measured in trillions of dollars a year."58 Moody's further notes, "Green bonds have gained attention for their potential role in mobilizing capital toward environmental solutions."59

+China, in particular, has become a major presence in the green bond market "due to central bank policy support and incentives announced for financial institutions issuers in the form of collateral eligibility, relending and interest subsidies -- terms which are generally not available in other countries."60 Indeed, in 2016 through August, Chinese entities issued the largest volume of green bonds by far - 41% of the worldwide total, with the US next at 8%.61

 To date, most green bond issues have been fairly plain vanilla -- highly rated, low risk, with recourse to the issuer.62 The market is becoming more diversified, however, with other types of issues, including project bonds backed solely by the revenues of a given project, such as a wind farm, and asset-backed securities, formed by joining together hundreds or thousands of contracts.
 The first asset-backed green bonds were issued in 2013 as a security backed by over 100 wind, solar and energy efficiency projects.63 Depending on the credit, any of these can be investment grade or high-yield (aka, junk) bonds, and high yield may be an area of growth.

 In connection with the December 2015 Paris Agreement, a group of institutional investors representing \$10 trillion in assets released "The Paris Green Bonds Statement," in which they recognized the "significant risk" of climate change and made three broad recommendations to support the continued growth of a green bond market "that makes a real contribution to addressing climate change."
-The recommendations call for: - Government action in the form of policies, regulations and credit supports, such as guarantees and tax credits, to support investments that address climate change while allowing the investors to meet their fiduciary responsibilities; - Clear standards, created by recognized and independent experts, to measure the climate change impacts and benefits of financed projects; and - Increased transparency with regard to use of proceeds and project benefit, including the use of credible third party reviews and verifications.64 Market participants are moving rapidly to enhance the green bond sector by creating more precise standards and demanding increasing levels of transparency.
-Each of these will support continued growth.
+The recommendations call for:

+- Government action in the form of policies, regulations and credit supports, such as guarantees and tax credits, to support investments that address climate change while allowing the investors to meet their fiduciary responsibilities;

+- Clear standards, created by recognized and independent experts, to measure the climate change impacts and benefits of financed projects; and

+- Increased transparency with regard to use of proceeds and project benefit, including the use of credible third party reviews and verifications.64

+Market participants are moving rapidly to enhance the green bond sector by creating more precise standards and demanding increasing levels of transparency.
+Each of these will

+58 Moody's Investor Service (2016)

+59 ibid

+60 Moody's Investor Service (2016)

+61 Bloomberg Brief; Sustainable Finance (2016)

+62 IFC & Kellogg School of Management (2014)

+63 ibid

+64 ACTIAM, et. al. (2015)

+support continued growth.
 The degree of government action to support yet more growth, growth at the levels needed to meet climate change targets, remains to be seen.